b1on1kkk/RESTful_API_on_Laravel/README.md

 | Delete a post | DELETE | `/api/posts/{post}` |

 You can use any HTTP client to interact with the API.

-## Contributing

-Contributions are welcome!
-Please read the `CONTRIBUTING.md` file for guidelines.

-## License

-This project is licensed under the (specify license).

-## Additional Information

-(Include any other relevant information, such as API documentation, known issues, or future plans.)